janosgyerik/writing-markdown-well/README.md

     ...
     ```

-Another acceptable case for fenced code blocks is when you can declare the
+However, this syntax is not standard, and using it reduces the portability of
+the document.
+Also, I find very often that this syntax hurts readability.
+I prefer indenting with spaces to make the code block stand out within the
+text, even if it's tedious to type.
+(Again, keep in mind the goal to optimize
+for reading, not for writing.)

+If you really want to use fenced code blocks, for example because your typical
-language to get nice syntax highlighting in typical rendering engines, and to
+renderer will use nice syntax highlighting for it, then make sure to specify
+the language of the source code.
+This may be necessary for the syntax
+highlighting, and at the same time, it's probably a good thing to signal to the
-explicitly signal to the reader the language of the source code.
-Example:
+reader explicitly the language of the source code, for example:

     ```python
     s = "Python syntax highlighting"